AJ-73/RestaurantBattle/README.md

 # RestaurantBattle
-NYC vs SF:  Who has the most diverse restaurants, who has the highest rated ones
+NYC Buroughs:  Who has the most diverse restaurants, who has the highest rated ones